numEricL/table.vim/README.md

 # table.vim

-Text table manipulation for Vim and Neovim.
+Your one-stop stop for all your table editing needs in Vim and Neovim.
+Supports multi-line rows and features a cell editing window for editing cell content in a separate buffer.
+Neovim users get a seamless floating window.

 ## Quick Start